Support Us Button Widget

 The field

-Our flag’s field (or background) borrows its parallel stripes from the Republic of Fredonia, representing alliance between Anglo Texan settlers and local Cherokee leaders according to the Texas Historical Society.
+According to the Texas Historical Society, our flag’s field (or background) borrows its parallel stripes from the Republic of Fredonia, representing an alliance between Anglo-Texan settlers and local Cherokee leaders.

 Although the Fredonian Rebellion was unsuccessful, it set the stage for the Texas Revolution a decade later.